Baja Shrimp Tacos with Sweet Corn Salsa

 Remove from heat and set aside.

-While Queso is still warm, use a fork to spread Queso evenly on four tortillas.
+While Queso is still warm, use a fork to spread Queso evenly on eight tortillas.

 Place the other four on top immediately.
 (Like a Quesadilla).